-The General Counsel is authorized by statute to represent the Public Service Commission in all actions and proceedings, whether arising under the Public Service Commission Law or otherwise.
+The General Counsel is authorized by statute to represent the Commission in all actions and proceedings, whether arising under the Public Service Commission Law or otherwise.
 Attorneys in the General Counsel’s Office appear in state and federal trial and appellate courts on behalf of the Commission.
+When authorized by the Commission, the General Counsel seeks civil penalties from persons or companies that have violated the Public Service Commission Law or the Commission’s regulations or orders.
+The External Litigation Department manages and processes these cases.
 The General Counsel also provides legal advice to the Commission and each Commissioner as requested.
-When authorized by the Commission, the General Counsel seeks civil penalties from persons or companies that have violated the Public Service Commission Law or the Commission’s regulations or orders.
-The General Counsel’s Office also appears for the Commission before the Federal Energy Regulatory Commission.
-Within the Secretary/General Counsel Division, the Adjudication Department is the PSC’s quasi-judicial component.
-A staff of regulatory judges handles cases from their filing until their resolution.
-The assigned judge presides over the hearings, rules on objections and motions, and drafts all orders, as directed by the Commission, for that particular case.
+The Regulatory Analysis Department, within the General Counsel’s Division, represents the Commission’s interests in various forums related to federal energy issues, including providing assistance in cases before the Federal Energy Regulatory Commission, along with providing analysis on policy issues facing the Commission.

 The Commission Staff Division supports the Commission in meeting its statutory responsibilities by providing technical expertise in safety; utility rates, tariffs, rules and regulations; economic analysis; engineering oversight and investigations; and construction inspections.
 Commission Staff provide expertise in the areas of utility accounting, auditing, engineering, finance, management and natural gas procurement.
-Staff members perform audits, examinations, analyses and review the books and records of the utilities providing service in Missouri.
-These employees express their conclusions and findings in the form of expert testimony and recommendations that are filed with the Commission.
-These units are also responsible for investigating and responding to consumer complaints and making recommendations to the Commission regarding their resolution.
+Staff members perform audits, examinations, analyses, and review the books and records of the utilities providing service in Missouri.
+The Commission Staff Division is also responsible for investigating and responding to consumer complaints and making recommendations to the Commission regarding their resolution.
 The Commission Staff Division makes recommendations to the Commission in the form of expert testimony, formal recommendations and presentations.

 Attorneys in the Staff Counsel’s Department represent the PSC Staff in matters before the Commission.
 The Staff Counsel’s